dcslagel/explore-gitpages/README.md

 # explore-gitpages
-This is a temporary repo to explore how to use GitHub pates
+This is a temporary repo to explore how to use GitHub pages